 - Use the Higher mark if clear evidence of the qualities in the band descriptor is shown. - Use the Lower mark if the answer shows the candidate to be borderline (ie they have achieved all the qualities of the bands below and show limited evidence of meeting the criteria of the band in question). - 3 Be prepared to use the full range of marks.
-Do not reserve (eg) high Band 4 marks 'in case' something turns up of a quality you have not yet seen.
-If an answer gives clear evidence of the qualities described in a band descriptor, reward appropriately.
+Do not reserve very high marks 'in case' something turns up of a quality you have not yet seen.
+If an answer gives clear evidence of the qualities described in a band descriptor, reward appropriately. - 4 Band 'BELOW 5' should be used ONLY for answers which fall outside (ie below) the range targeted by this paper.